Students

 Moving off campus is a big decision.
 Below are a few questions to ask yourself before you start your housing search.

 • Location and Safety – How close do you want to be to campus?
 What kind of neighborhood would you like to live in?
-Learn more about the University area by Becoming Familiar with La Crosse.
+Learn more about the University area by becoming familiar with La Crosse.

 • Cost – What can you afford?
 Costs include rent, utilities, food, entertainment, and all other living costs.